-Accumulated sick leave at June 30, 2021 has been computed and recorded in the basic financial statements of the District.
+Accumulated sick leave at June 30, 2023 has been computed and recorded in the basic financial statements of the District.
 Eligible employees who leave the District are entitled to reimbursement for a portion of their unused sick days.
-At June 30, 2021, the accumulated liabilities, including salary related payments, (expected to be financed by General Fund revenues) for accumulated sick leave amounted to \$14,739.
+At June 30, 2023, the accumulated liabilities, including salary related payments, for accumulated sick leave amounted to \$12,250.